dlt-hub/dlt/docs/website/docs/walkthroughs/create-a-pipeline.md

 ## 5. Next steps

-Now that you have a working pipeline, you have options for what to learn next:
+With a functioning pipeline, consider exploring:

 - Learn more about our [rest client](https://dlthub.com/devel/general-usage/http/rest-client).
 - [Deploy this pipeline with GitHub Actions](deploy-a-pipeline/deploy-with-github-actions), so that